cncf/toc/proposals/incubation/keptn.md

 - **Security: Access Control**: *Allow fine-grained access control for interacting with Keptn.*
     * Basic functionality to control user access and user/API permissions on different entities (e.g., Keptn projects)
 - **Alignment with [Continous Delivery Foundation (CDF) eventing standard](https://github.com/cdfoundation/sig-events)**: *Establish an industry-wide eventing standard jointly with the CDF.*
     * A translation layer will translate *CDF events* into *Keptn events*, followed by a step-wise integration of the established eventing standard into Keptn.
+[Recording of SIG meeting](https://www.youtube.com/watch?v=Qq3fTt6g2FM&list=PL2KXbZ9-EY9RlxWAnAjxs8Azuz11XVhkC&index=6)
 - **Execution-Plane support**: *Central component (e.g., Operator) for installing and managing execution-planes.*
     * For handling multiple execution-planes that are connected to one Keptn control-plane, a central component (*in the sense of an Operator*) has to be in place that allows installing an execution-plane, handles the communication back to the control-plane, and is responsible for operating the integrations (which are running on the execution-plane).
 - **Multi-tenancy**: *Reduction of resource footprint by multi-tenant capabilities.*